abuashifan/backendAPI/.copilot/project-context.md

 - COGS journal uses Dr 5-1100 (COGS) and Cr 1-1400 (Inventory), based on valued_total_cost from FIFO allocations
 - Added feature test verifying COGS journal creation and balanced lines

+#### Inventory Extensions (Planned)
+- Warehouse transfer (inter-warehouse) will be modeled as an atomic OUT+IN that preserves valuation (FIFO layers move with the stock).
+- Returns will be modeled explicitly:
+	- Purchase return: inventory OUT back to vendor linked to purchasing documents
+	- Sales return: inventory IN from customer linked to sales documents (with COGS reversal/adjustment rules)
+- Inventory receiving & putaway will be added as a controlled operational flow; current scope supports warehouse-level placement, with optional bin-level putaway as a later enhancement if needed.

 ## AP/AR Document Workflow (FINAL)
 AP/AR business documents (vendor invoices, customer invoices, payments) use a 3-stage workflow:
 - draft -> approved -> posted